Hyundai Motor Manufacturing Indonesia

-The HMMI plant has engine, outfitting, painting, press and car body factories, mobility innovation center, among others.
+The HMMI plant has engine, outfitting, painting, press and car body factories, Mobility Innovation Center (which houses the Research and Development team), and also among others.
 It is also characterized by the application of various eco-friendly methods.
 Some of the plant's electricity is produced with solar power generation facilities, and volatile organic compounds were minimized by the water-soluble painting method.
 Furthermore, air pollution reduction facilities were used to reduce air pollution and heat loss was minimized by applying far-infrared ovens to the painting process.